Skip to main content

 The natural beauty of Plitvice National Park is undeniably photogenic, and there are photo opportunities around every corner.
 Follow the boardwalks between the Upper Lakes (Gornja jezera) and the Lower Lakes (Donja jezera), then climb up to the most dramatic viewpoint—a lookout over the limestone canyon of Veliki Slap, meaning “big waterfall.”

 If you want to make the most of your time at Plitvice Lakes National Park, set aside a minimum of one full day to see it.
-Sprawling across 74,000 acres (29,947 hectares) and consisting of 16 interlinked lakes, the park is simply too big to try and breeze through in a couple hours.
+Sprawling across 74,000 acres (29,947 hectares) and consisting of 16 interlinked lakes, the park is simply too big to try and breeze through in a couple of hours.

 That depends—there are numerous trails which visit different areas of the park, some of which can be traversed in just a few hours.
 However, if you want to explore the whole lake section of the park, the trail is 11.3 miles (18 kilometers) long and takes around a day to hike.